wordofwarning/wordofwarning.org/current/2013-springsummer/pinchbeckghelani/index.md

 As a collaborative artist she is a long-standing Associate Artist of Blast Theory and has toured and performed nationally and internationally for them and many other companies.
 She also teaches in Academic contexts and regularly mentors artists and students and gives public talks.

 Her work is informed by her own experience of being mixed heritage.
 She is interested in the relationship between art and science with particular focus on hybridity, crossings, blood, skins, skinning, carefully controlled experiments, colour, genetics and love.

 ####Credits
-Credits: Originally a BAC Scratch Commission, supported by the National Lottery through Arts Council England
+Originally a BAC Scratch Commission, supported by the National Lottery through Arts Council England.
 Lighting Design: Martin Langthorne
 Original Sound: Bob Karper
 Sheila & Rose Image: Daniel Martin (2011)
-Rat Rose Bird set image: Briony Campbell (2011)
+*Rat, Rose, Bird* set image: Briony Campbell (2011)

 ####Website
 [www.sheilaghelani.co.uk](http://www.sheilaghelani.co.uk)